 Burning sensation during urination

 You might also have this test as part of prenatal testing or as a screening if you are sexually active.

-Your doctor may also order a rectal gonorrhea test if you're a woman and he or she suspects that you have genital gonorrhea.
+Your healthcare provider may also order a rectal gonorrhea test if you're a woman and he or she suspects that you have genital gonorrhea.
 Oral and rectal cultures are also done on men and women who have engaged in oral or rectal intercourse.

-Your doctor also might order a tissue biopsy or blood tests to confirm STDs.
+Your provider also might order a tissue biopsy or blood tests to confirm STDs.
 If the test results are positive, they should be repeated.

 Normal results are negative, meaning that the lab found no evidence of gonorrhea.